De dónde viene el término «Sistema» en el TID. Referencias

 In much the same way, dissociative clients can only start to talk about the untellable when the inner system is co-operating and the therapeutic environment is sufficiently contained.

-Taylor and Francis.
-Editors.
 George F. Rhoades, Jr. PhD.
 Vedat Sar.
 MD.
-Trauma and Dissociation in a Cross-Cultural Perspective (pp. 310-311) (2006)
+Trauma and Dissociation in a Cross-Cultural Perspective (pp. 310-311) (2006) Taylor and Francis.

 Also, since Claire’s letter, Karen is becoming more aware of and familiar with her split-up internal system and I can now talk to her about it.